Skip to content

 • Make sure there are walking paths for all workers to access the areas and materials needed.

-• Use caution tape and barriers to keep people and visitors out of hazardous areas and where the heavy equipment may be traveling.
+• Use caution tape and barriers to keep people and visitors out of hazardous areas and where the heavy equipment may be moving.

-• Discard any items that are unrepairable or simply trash to avoid clutter.
+• Discard any trash or items that are unrepairable to avoid clutter.

 • Put things where they go as soon as you are done with them—don’t wait until the end of the day.